 Assists in developing a consistent brand image

-Instagram is moving in a new direction where people favour authentic content over perfectly curated content
+Instagram is moving in a new direction where people favor authentic content over perfectly curated content

 May not work well on other platforms